dotnet/docs-maui/docs/android/deployment/publish-google-play.md

 1. In the **OAuth client created** dialog, select the **DOWNLOAD JSON** data button to download your client ID and client secret.
 Then click the **OK** button to dismiss the dialog.

-## Upload to Google Play from Visual Studio
+## Distribute your app through Visual Studio

 [!INCLUDE [Publish](../includes/publish-vs.md)]